 During a typical year, the Mayor will attend around 300 functions, inside and outside the Borough.
 These can range from receiving a Royal visit or foreign delegation to visiting primary schools, local community centres or a couple celebrating a diamond wedding anniversary.

-Councillor Hood has nominated Gateshead Foodbank and Teenage Cancer Trust as his chosen charities and his partner, Janice Scott, will be Mayoress.
+Councillor Hood has nominated Gateshead Foodbank as his chosen charity and his partner, Janice Hood, will be Mayoress.

 Civic Officer and Mayor's Secretary